damianpolak/sudoku-click2/README.md

 - Notes/Value input mode should be cleared after new game, restart or continue
 - When put notes numbers and clear and put number again then all numbers back
 - Put notes numbers on value number animate field
+- Back doesn't work when burst mode and after burst
+- Wrong color (black) on finishing screen (should be --ion-color-text)

 ## Options section: